 these pool workers are reserved for your interactive use, they are

 not available to other users.
 You can have only one parallel pool

 at a time from a MATLAB client session.
 In MATLAB, the current

 parallel pool is represented by a parallel.Pool object.

 By default, a parallel pool starts automatically when needed by certain parallel language features.
-The following statements and functions can cause a parallel pool to start:
+Many functions can automatically start a parallel pool, including: